Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

-That you see HER.
-That you see what she does for your family.
-And that you’re sure there are a thousand little things in-between what you actually do see that you don’t get to see her do (scrubbing behind the toilet, emptying the lint trap in the dryer, cleaning the bottom drawer in the stove) and that you’re glad that you have her.
-That you’re all glad that you have her and that you couldn’t manage without her.
+That you see HER and you see what she does for your family.
+And that you’re sure there are a thousand little things you actually don’t see her do (like scrubbing behind the toilet and emptying the lint trap in the dryer), and that you’re glad you have her.

 Why?
 Let’s be real here for a second.
-If your wife spends any lengthy amount of time with your children, if she gives up her ability to go to the bathroom alone or to be able to walk to mailbox by herself – if she sacrifices that, willingly, she will from time to time go a bit crazy.
-There is no question about that.
+If your wife spends any lengthy amount of time with your children, if she gives up her ability to go to the bathroom alone or to be able to walk to mailbox by herself – if she sacrifices all of that, willingly, she will from time to time go a bit crazy.

 You can affirm her and build into her with the words you choose to flush into her wounds and bruises on the days that don’t go right.
 They’re more important on those days than on the days that everything goes swimmingly.